yclas/documentation/content-localization.md

 1. Users who visit your site will consent to share their location
 2. They will get a pop up window with your website locations listed in order to choose their closest location
-3. After that they will only see ads close to their location.
+3. After that, they will only see ads close to their location.

 ## Currency Converter Widget